rvesse/stardog-docs/src/docs/admin.html.md

 claim is that you shouldn't change this value in a production system till you've tested the effects of a change in a non-production system.

-### Using Compressed Data
+### Loading Compressed Data

-Stardog supports loading data from compressed files directly so there is no need to uncompress files before loading.
-Compressed input is actually typically faster to load since it minimizes disk access so the recommended way to load large input files is to load them in compressed format.
+Stardog supports loading data from compressed files directly: there's no need to uncompress files before loading since compressed input may be faster to load.
+In any event, loading compressed data is the recommended way to load large input files.Stardog supports GZIP and ZIP compressions natively.<fn>In Stardog <t>version</t> compressed data may only be loaded at database creation time.
+We will support adding compressed data to an existing database in a future release.</fn>

+#### GZIP

+A file
-Stardog supports GZIP and ZIP compressions natively.
-If a file name passed to create or add commands (through CLI or API) will be interpreted to be a gzip file if the file name ends with '.gz'.
+passed to `create` will be treated as compressed if the file name ends with '.gz'.
 The RDF format of the file is determined by the extension that comes before '.gz'.
-So, if a file named 'test.ttl.gz' is used as input, Stardog will perform gzip decompression during loading and parse the file with Turtle parser.
-All the formats supported by Stardog (RDF/XML, Turtle, Trig, etc.) can be used with gzip compression.
+If a file named 'test.ttl.gz' is used as input, Stardog will perform GZIP decompression during loading and parse the file with Turtle parser.
+All the formats supported by Stardog (RDF/XML, Turtle, Trig, etc.) can be used with GZIP compression.

+#### ZIP

-The zip support works differently since zipped files can contain multiple files inside.
-When an input file name ends with '.zip', Stardog performs zip decompression and tries to load all the files inside the zip file.
+The ZIP support works differently since zipped files can contain multiple files.
+When an input file name ends with '.zip', Stardog performs ZIP decompression and tries to load all the files inside the ZIP file.
 The RDF format of the files inside the zip file is determined by their file names as usual.
-If there is an unrecognized file extension (e.g. '.txt') that file will be skipped.
+If there is an unrecognized file extension (e.g. '.txt'), that file will be skipped.

 ### Dropping a Database